bul-nick-al/PerlLexicalAnalyser/Tokens specification.md

 #### Description.

-This document provides description for each token the lexer may use.
-Since it was not specified in thask, for which version of Perl we have to implement the lexer, we have chosen Perl6.
-And since Perl6 is on development and its structure and format are constanntly under descussion, it is possible that tokens may vary significantly.
+This document provides a general description of the tokens the lexer may use.
+Since it was not specified in task, for which version of Perl we have to implement the lexer, we have chosen Perl6.
+And since Perl6 is on development and its structure and format are constantly under discussion, it is possible that tokens may vary significantly.
 The source we have chosen for the reference can be found [here](https://perl6intro.com)

 #### Tokens.

 There are in total __104__ tokens the lexer can recognise.
-They are conceptully divided into subclasses:
+They are conceptually divided into subclasses:
 - Operators
 - Keywords
 - Paired tokens